-In numerous skin care products (also for men) you will find substances that shouldn't have lost anything there: silicones, parabens, alcohol or even mineral oils.
-Many consumers have noticed in recent years that these substances are not good at all.
-With our Clean Care concept, we at sober do without the substances mentioned - but also a whole range of other substances - in our products.
-But what exactly is this about - and what are the risks of these substances in men's cosmetics?
+In numerous skin care products for women and men you will find substances that shouldn't really have been there: silicones, parabens, alcohol or even mineral oils.
+Many consumers have already noticed in recent years that these substances are not good at all.

-Silicones are used as inexpensive substitutes for high-quality care oils in cosmetics or to be able to simulate an immediate skin-smoothing effect, which, however, is not sustainable and expensive.
+Silicones are used as inexpensive substitutes for high-quality care oils in cosmetics or to be able to simulate an instant skin-smoothing effect, which is not sustainable and expensive.

-Silicones provide an immediate, well-groomed feeling on the skin - but they do not have a real effect.
-Because the film formed on the skin, because it is foreign to the body, no vitamins and care substances can be transported.
+Although silicones provide an immediate, well-groomed skin feeling, they have no real effect.
+Because the film formed on the skin is foreign to the body and no vitamins and care substances can be transported.
 The silicone film also hinders the skin's natural ability to regenerate, because it swells up under it and becomes brittle.
-Not a good quality for a care product.
+Not a good quality for a care product..

-Parabens are a group of preservatives that are intended to make the product last longer.
-Some types of parabens have not been adequately researched, but all of them pose considerable risks.
+Paraben is a group of preservatives which are supposed to ensure a longer shelf life of the product.
+Some types of parabens have not been adequately researched, but all of them involve significant risks.

 How do parabens work?

 It has been proven that parabens are deposited in the human organism.
 Due to their similarity to the female hormone estrogen, it is obvious that parabens have a negative effect on the hormonal balance in humans.
 This has already been demonstrated in laboratory experiments with rats; long-term studies on humans have so far been lacking.INCI names: